 Learning Enterprises Organisation Ltd is a limited company, registered in England under the company number 7978520 Registered address: 112 Battle Barns, Preston Crowmarsh, Wallingford, Oxfordshire, OX10 6SL.

-We are a proud member of the Direct Selling Association in the United Kingdom, Ireland, Pakistan and the United Arab Emirates.
+We are a proud member of the Direct Selling Association in Pakistan and the United Arab Emirates.

 2. What Does This Notice Cover?

 3. What is Personal Data?

 Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the "GDPR") as 'any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier'.

 Personal data is, in simpler terms, any information about you that enables you to be identified.
 Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.

 The personal data that we use is set out below.